-All the tools that could be used by the Resolution Authority must be clearly set out in the CCP rules and place an obligation on clearing members to respond appropriately.
-Full transparency and as much ex ante planning as possible should be favoured.
-Alternatively, and provided this does not delay the application of a harmonised framework across jurisdictions, the preferred approach, timing and order of the Resolution Authority to allocating losses could be embedded in national law.
+In order to promote full transparency and as much ex ante planning as possible, all the tools that could be used by the Resolution Authority must be: (i) clearly set out in the CCP rules and place an obligation on clearing members to respond appropriately; (ii) or, we recommend that the approach, timing and order of the Resolution Authority to allocating losses be clearly set out in the domestic provisions implementing the EU resolution framework, provided this does not delay the application of a harmonised framework across jurisdictions.

-Whilst the set of tools that can be used by the Authority should be the same as the tools available to the CCP, therefore clearly listed in the Rulebook, LCH understands that the Authority will need to retain a certain level of flexibility with regards to the timing or order.
+Whilst we consider that the set of tools that can be used by the Authority should be the same as the tools available to the CCP, therefore clearly listed in the Rulebook, we understand that the Authority will need to retain a certain level of flexibility with regards to the timing or order.